-After an evaluation has been completed and the results communicated to the student, the student may appeal the decision regarding transfer to the Registrar and the Vice President of Academic Affairs.
+After an evaluation has been completed and the results communicated to the student, the student may appeal the decision regarding transfer to the Registrar and the Chief Academic Affairs Officer.

 SERVICES

 Academic Advising

 Academic advisors understand and are available to provide information about program and institutional requirements and requirements for completion of a certificate or degree program.
 They assist students in making course selections and program changes.
 They understand the graduation application process and refer students to campus services as appropriate.
 They are accessible to students during scheduled office hours.